 And doing it correctly will save you quite a bit of prep, work, and regrets.

-Follow these tips on how to choose the right shade and print the free worksheet at the bottom of this post.
+Follow these tips on how to choose the right shade.

 You’ll be wearing paint splattered yoga pants in no time.